thejerf/slogassert/README.md

 ## Version History

+* v0.0.5:
+  * Add a NullHandler and NullLogger.
+This is not 100% on point for the package, but pretty useful for when you need a logger but don't need the logs, which comes up in testing a lot.
 * v0.0.4:
   * Handlers are responsible for resolving LogValuer values.
     * This is why you don't promise no bugs.